Quantifying and Attributing Power Flexibility from GPU-Heavy Data Centers: Results

-The heterogeneity in job size, measured by the number of GPUs requested per job, shows no significant or consistent impact on flexibility potential during peak price period.
-Under a 3× price multiplier, the optimization achieves a power reduction of 19.2\% for fixed-size jobs (20 GPUs each) and 20.1\% for variable-size jobs (Poisson-distributed with mean 20).
-Under an extreme 300× multiplier, the reductions are 31.9\% and 29.6\%, respectively.
-This indicates that job-size diversity is a less significant driver of flexibility compared to the others we study in the analysis.
-The algorithm can effectively shift or defer jobs regardless of their GPU count, provided there is sufficient slack in the queue.
-Thus, while job-size variability may slightly alter the mix of jobs that run during the peak period, it does not substantially enhance the data center's flexibility.
+Job-size heterogeneity, measured by the number of GPUs requested per job, also affects peak-period power.
+Under a 3x price multiplier, the optimization achieves a 19.2\% power reduction for fixed-size jobs (20 GPUs each) and a 20.1\% reduction for variable-size jobs (Poisson-distributed with mean 20).
+The corresponding peak-period power decreases from 147 kW to 135 kW, suggesting that variation in GPU demand can give the scheduler more opportunities to adjust job placement during the peak period.